Malcolm Guite: Poetry and persona

 Guite's poetry has been characterised as modern-day metaphysical poems and psalms.
 Guite's poetry tends to conform to traditional forms, especially the sonnet, and employs both rhyme and metre.
 The former Archbishop of Canterbury, Rowan Williams, remarked that Guite "knows exactly how to use the sonnet form to powerful effect" and that his poems "offer deep resources for prayer and meditation to the reader".
-Concerning Guite's collection Sounding the Seasons, poet and literary critic Grevel Lindop remarked: "using the sonnet form with absolute naturalness as he traces the year and its festivals, he offers the reader—whether Christian or not—profound and beautiful utterance which is patterned but also refreshingly spontaneous".
-Guite has stated that his aim is to "be profound without ceasing to be beautiful".
-Further he has argued that a poet can discuss emotions like sorrow without having to lose form, and specifically that the goal of his style contrasts a lot of modern poetry which he states tends to be "quite difficult, jagged and rebarbative; a lot of modern poetry deliberately eschews form or beauty, and is almost deliberately trying to put the reader off."
-Citing these difficulties, Guite recounted that his entry into poetry was aided by engaging the lyrics of singer-songwriters Bob Dylan and Leonard Cohen.
+Concerning Guite's collection Sounding the Seasons, the English poet and literary critic Grevel Lindop remarked: "using the sonnet form with absolute naturalness as he traces the year and its festivals, he offers the reader—whether Christian or not—profound and beautiful utterance which is patterned but also refreshingly spontaneous."
+Guite has stated that his aim is to "be profound without ceasing to be beautiful."
+He has said that a poet can discuss emotions like sorrow without having to lose form, and specifically that the goal of his style contrasts a lot of modern poetry which he states tends to be "quite difficult, jagged and rebarbative; a lot of modern poetry deliberately eschews form or beauty, and is almost deliberately trying to put the reader off."
+Citing these difficulties, Guite recounted that his entry into poetry was aided by engaging the lyrics of the singer-songwriters Bob Dylan and Leonard Cohen.